 In my last blog, I mentioned that pollution and economic struggles are significant problems in Dhaka (Life in Dhaka).
 Little did I know that the air I was breathing in the city would seem pristine compared to that at my next stop, the brick factories outside of Dhaka.

-While driving out of Dhaka, one cannot help but noticing many long thin chimneys on both sides of the road.
+While driving out of Dhaka, one cannot help but notice many long thin chimneys on both sides of the road.
 When told by my local guide that they were brick factories, I asked him why there were so many.
-Because Bangladesh is growing fast and needs cheap building materials and we know how to make bricks as we have been doing it for years, he answered.
+Because Bangladesh is growing fast and needs cheap building materials, we know how to make bricks as we have been doing it for years, he answered.
 Curious about how this was done, I asked if we could stop and have a look.
-It quickly became clear that the way they are making bricks now is probably the same way it has been done for decades, namely all by hand, brick by brick.
+It quickly became clear that they are making bricks now in probably the same way it has been done for decades, namely all by hand, brick by brick.

-During the dry season when there is no work to do in the fields, workers of all ages come from rural parts of Bangladesh, to earn a little money in the brickyards.
+During the dry season, when there is no work to do in the fields, workers of all ages come from rural parts of Bangladesh to earn a little money in brickyards.
 They often stay for months, living in houses built in the yard, often with their families.
 The work is backbreaking and exhausting, to say the least.

 One can find clusters of men dealing with different stages of the process.
 One group is busy extracting mud from which the bricks are made, mixing it with water to keep it workable.
-The mud is then transported by wheelbarrows to another group of people, the brick makers.
+Wheelbarrows then transport the mud to another group of people, the brick makers.
 This is where the mud is put in wooden molds to give the bricks the desired shape.
 The brick makers work extremely fast as they are paid per brick made.

 The next phase is the baking of the bricks.
-Here a group of workers brings the raw bricks to the kiln to be baked by balancing as many as sixteen loose bricks in two piles on top of their head.
-When the baking is done and the bricks have cooled off, another group carries them out the same way.
+Here a group of workers brings the raw bricks to the kiln to be baked by balancing as many as sixteen loose bricks in two piles on top of their heads.
+When the baking is done, and the bricks have cooled off, another group carries them out the same way.
 This was mesmerizing to watch.
-In one of the factories I visited, workers from both groups (ingoing and outgoing) were using the same path so would basically be intertwined all the while balancing their heavy loads.
+In one of the factories I visited, workers from both groups (ingoing and outgoing) were using the same path, so would be intertwined all the while balancing their heavy loads.
 This is a human factory in its most primitive form.
-The entire process is done with workers wearing their own clothes, and no special protective gear of any sort.
-They are constantly breathing irritating red dust, hours on end.
-All this is done for about $25-30/week depending on the worker’s speed.
+The entire process involves workers wearing their own clothes and no special protective gear.
+They are constantly breathing irritating red dust for hours on end.
+All this is done for about $25-30/week, depending on the worker’s speed.

 The red dust also spreads to nearby towns and villages, potentially creating health problems for all.
-Legally, no brick factory can be put up within 5km of residential areas.
+No brick factory can be built within 5km of residential areas.
 Yet everywhere across the country, bricks are produced close to villages and cities.